October 21st, 2020

 How Are You GDPR Compliant When Working in Telemarketing?

-We have gathered some good advice on GDPR, compliance, data processing, and data storage for people who work in the telemarketing industry.
+How to be compliant?
+We have gathered some good advice on GDPR, compliance, data processing, and data storage for people working in outbound phone sales.

 Communication consultant